Beyond Indie Hacking

 You might have to do things you don't like

 If you're a programmer who likes to code and build products, you might not enjoy the operational side of building a business.
 There are many things to take care of besides coding, such as accounting, taxes, and marketing.
-These responsibilities can often be jarring, but they have to be done.
-You can't avoid them unless you outsource everything.
-Even then, you will need to coordinate the effort, which requires a time commitment.

 It becomes yet another job